momonala/find-my/README.md

 `FindMyAccessory.update_alignment`, so `findmy` is pinned to an exact version and `tests/test_batch_reports.py` checks the chunking and attribution logic against stubs.

-Concurrency does not help here (see [Quirks](#quirks)), so the remaining cost — about 5.4s of the 9.1s — is single-threaded rolling-key derivation, not network time.
+Concurrency does not help here — every request needs fresh Anisette headers from an emulated ARM library that is effectively single-threaded, so parallel lookups degrade rather than speed up.
+The remaining cost — about 5.4s of the 9.1s — is single-threaded rolling-key derivation, not network time.

 ### Why two libraries